We love the festive cheer a Christmas wreath brings to the home so in this round up, we’re bringing you all our favourites… DIY style!

 Coastal chic wreath

-To ditch the tradition and tackle this DIY, simply tie dried foliage with zip ties to a piece of art in your home.
+A summery wreath perfect for beachside homes, this starfish wreath is the epitome of coastal chic.
+You can find similar starfish ornaments at your local Target and Kmart.
 And the best bit?
 No need for the dreaded post-Christmas decoration pack up!
 This piece can stay up long after the holiday season is over.

 Have you seen any other DIY Christmas wreaths you think should make the list?
 Let us know in the comments below!